awwx/arc-globals-in-table/README.md

     arc> +
     #<procedure:+>

-If you want to "export" a variable from one namespace to another you can simply copy it:
+If you want to "export" a variable from one set of globals to another you can simply copy it:

     (= g!foo h!foo)